kkchu791/cra-starter/README.md

 ## starter kit

-a simple starter kit for cra with material design
+a simple starter kit for CRA with material design